-How do you have your cake and eat it too?
+You may be asking yourself, how do I have my cake and eat it too?

 Everyone wants high-quality products AND the lowest price possible.
-Of course, this is mostly an oxymoron.
-Good AND cheap rarely go together.
+Of course, this combination is nearly impossible to find.
+Good and cheap RARELY go together.

 Enter the Leica Trinovid HD: